The Console

 The Reset processes control signals all the worker processes to exit.
 The agent process will then reread the properties file and launch new worker processes.

 The Stop processes control signals all processes, including the agent processes, to exit.
-You usually want to use Reset processes instead.
+This is infrequently used, you usually want to use Reset processes instead.

 Sample controls